flyingcircusio/backy/doc/man-backy.rst

         Command/Script to invoke after the scheduler successfully completed a backup.
         The first argument is the job name.
 The output of `backy status --yaml` is available on stdin.

-    status-file
-        Path to a YAML status dump which is regularly updated by the scheduler and evaluated by **backy check**.
-Defaults to `{base-dir}/status`.

-    status-interval
-        Update status file every N seconds (default: 30).

-    telnet-addrs
+api
+    addrs
-        Comma-separated list of listen addresses for the telnet server (default: 127.0.0.1, ::1).
+        Comma-separated list of listen addresses for the api server (default: 127.0.0.1, ::1).

-    telnet-port
+    port
-        Port number of the telnet server (default: 6023).
+        Port number of the api server (default: 6023).

+    tokens
+        A Token->Server-name mapping.
+Used for authenticating incoming api requests.

+    cli-default
+        token
+            Default Token to use when issuing api requests via the `backy client` command.

+peers
+    List of known backy servers with url and token.
+Currently used for synchronizing available revisions.

 .. _schedules: